CMLPlatform/advanced_EEIO_course_student_version/supply_n_use_tables/README.md

 1. Pick two products, and analyse the supply structure (domestic supply and imports) of each product for the year of 2019.

 [comment]: <> (point 1 not specific enough.
 Rephrase to "perform a hotspot analysis of the supply and use of an industry of your choosing".
-If we want the discussion on import, then we can ask "please identify, the portion of input contributing to industry's supply")
+If we want the discussion on import, then we can ask "please identify how much import contributes to industry's supply")

 2. In the use table, aggregate the industries into three sectors: primary sector, secondary sector, and tertiary sector for the year 2018 and 2019.